storj/docs/app/(docs)/node/payouts/zk-sync-opt-in-for-snos/page.md

    - software wallets like Metamask, MEW, Fortmatic, Portis, Oper, Dapper, Lattice, Torus and many other.
    - see also https://docs.zksync.io/build/tooling/wallets.html

-zkSync Era enables our Storage Node Operators to more easily interact directly with the world of DeFi through solutions like ZigZag, Curve, Uniswap V3, and others.
+zkSync Era enables our Storage Node Operators to more easily interact directly with the world of DeFi through solutions like ZigZag (zkSync Lite only), Uniswap V3, Binance, ByBit and [others](https://zksync.io/explore#exchanges).

 We are excited to share this update around payment scaling with our community of operators.
 If you have any questions about using zkSync Era, check out our documentation.